Nandith-Narayan/soundcloud_scraper/README.md

 # soundcloud_scraper
-A web scraper that lists the songs that a user has liked on soundcloud
+A web scraper which lists the songs that a user has liked on soundcloud

 ## Requirements